Charindu-Thennakoon/Deliveroo-clone/README.md

 npm test
 ```

-## Deployment

-Add additional notes about how to deploy this on a live system (if applicable).

-## Built With

-- React - The web framework used

-## Authors

-- **Charindu Sadeep** - _Initial work_ - [Your Github Profile]

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md] file for details
+This project is licensed under the MIT License - see the https://github.com/Charindu-Thennakoon/Deliveroo-clone/blob/main/LICENSE file for details